The Lost World: Jurassic Park: Theatrical

-The Lost World: Jurassic Park premiered on May 19, 1997, at a Cineplex Odeon theater in Universal City, California.
+The Lost World: Jurassic Park premiered on May 19, 1997, at the Cineplex Odeon theater in Universal City, California.
 The Los Angeles Times called the premiere "low-key".
-The film opened on May 23, 1997 receiving the widest release for a film to date opening in 3,281 theaters with previews commencing at 10 p.m. the night before.
+The film opened on May 23, 1997, with previews commencing at 10 p.m. the night before.
+It received the widest release for a film to date, opening in 3,281 theaters, surpassing the record held by the 1996 film Mission: Impossible.
 The film expanded to 3,565 theaters in its fourth weekend.
-It was also the first film to use the 1997-2012 Universal Pictures logo, accompanied by its fanfare by Jerry Goldsmith.
+It was the first film to use the 1997-2012 Universal Pictures logo, accompanied by its fanfare by Jerry Goldsmith.

+It was the first US film to be widely distributed in India, being released in 155 cinemas on September 5, 1997.

 Home media

 The Lost World: Jurassic Park made its home video debut on THX certified VHS and LaserDisc releases on November 4, 1997, accompanied by a $50 million promotional campaign.

 Fox paid $80 million for the broadcasting rights of The Lost World: Jurassic Park, which debuted on November 1, 1998.
-The television version was expanded with deleted scenes, that included John Hammond's ouster by InGen executives.
+The television version was expanded with deleted scenes, including Hammond's ouster by InGen executives.

 The Lost World: Jurassic Park was released on a Collector's Edition DVD on October 10, 2000, in both Widescreen (1.85:1) and Full Screen (1.33:1) versions, in a box set with its predecessor Jurassic Park.
 The films were also featured in a deluxe limited edition box set featuring both DVDs, soundtrack albums, two lenticulars, stills from both films, and a certificate of authenticity signed by the set's producers, inside a collector case.
 After the release of sequel Jurassic Park III, box sets including all three movies were also made available, as Jurassic Park Trilogy on December 11, 2001, and as the Jurassic Park Adventure Pack on November 29, 2005.
 The Lost World was first made available on Blu-ray on October 25, 2011, as part of a trilogy release.
 The entire Jurassic Park film series was released on 4K UHD Blu-Ray on May 22, 2018.